wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.0.2 =
+= 2.1.2 =
-2.0.2 * New: Batch processing allows to clone even huge sites without any timeouts
+2.1.2 * Lot of modifications to increase speed and reliability for crewating staging sites